Mariners find their one-run magic again, earn walk-off win vs. Rangers

 Manager Scott Servais went to veteran right-hander Joe Smith to get the final two outs of the inning.
 On his way to the dugout, Anderson let home plate umpire Mark Ripperger know what he thought of the call in a back-and-forth featuring some anger and a few colorful words.

-Smith did his job, striking out Andy Ibanez and then showing that he’s still quite spry at 37 of age, sprinting off the mound to make a running catch on Jonah Heim’s pop up in front of the Rangers dugout.
+Smith did his job, striking out Andy Ibanez and then showing that he’s still spry at 37 years old, sprinting off the mound to make a running catch on Jonah Heim’s pop up in front of the Rangers dugout.

 He has yet to allow a run in six appearances and five innings pitched since joining the Mariners along with Abraham Toro in that now somewhat infamous trade with the Astros that sent Kendall Graveman and Rafael Montero to Houston on July 27.

 Seattle tied the game in the sixth inning.
 Knowing his team was down a run and hadn’t scored, J.P.
 Crawford wore a 2-0 slider from lefty Taylor Hearn, letting it hit him on his elbow guard as he pulled his arm back.
 The heady play gave the Mariners a lead-off runner.
-With two outs, Ty France singled to move Crawford up a base and Toro worked a nine-pitch walk to the load the bases for rookie Jarred Kelenic.
+With two outs, Ty France singled to move Crawford up a base, and Toro worked a nine-pitch walk to the load the bases for rookie Jarred Kelenic.

-As he’s done more in his second stint in the big leagues, the talented potential slugger showed patience in the key situation.
+As he’s done more in his second stint in the big leagues, the talented slugger showed patience in the key situation.
 He wouldn’t swing at a 1-0 fastball that was low and inside, just out of the strike zone.
 It changed the entire plate appearance.
 Hearn fired two more balls that weren’t close for a four-pitch walk and a run for the Mariners.

 Seattle got solid relief work from Casey Sadler, who looked dominant with a 1-2-3 seventh inning.
 Diego Castillo followed with a scoreless eighth inning aided by the strong arm of his catcher.
 Castillo hit Isiah Kiner-Falefa with a 1-2 fastball to start the inning and then sort of ignored him on first base, allowing a huge jump for a potential stolen base.
-But Raleigh used a high fastball to deliver a perfect throw to J.P.
+But Cal Raleigh used a high fastball to deliver a perfect throw to J.P.
 Crawford to get Kiner-Falefa and erase the go-ahead runner.

+“I thought it was the biggest out of the game,” Servais said.
+“When the leadoff guy gets on like that, you’re at the top of the order, and I felt good about Diego and the matchups coming up there.
+But it was obviously a huge shot the arm for him to get that out and then move on to the rest of the order.”

+The Mariners pitchers aren’t great at holding runners, and Raleigh is still a work in progress behind the plate.
+But that throw left his manager impressed.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.